vilocha/PePApipe-pipeline/README.md

 In order to obtain the most plausible record of variants with this tool the following five parameters have been defined with the specified values:

 -	Minimum number of reads with change to call a variant: 5
--	Minimum depth (coverage=number of reads in total supporting that variant): 20
+-	Minimum depth (coverage=total number of reads supporting that variant): 20
 -	P-value: 0.001
 -	Minimum average quality: 30
--	Minimum variant frequency in that position: 0.5
+-	Minimum variant frequency in that position: 0.05 (to account for true minority variants)
--	Ploidy: 1 (haploid)

-This tool may be complemented with other tools in order to obtain more robust/reliable results.
-We complemented VarScan 2 with Qiagen CLC Genomics Workbench (https://digitalinsights.qiagen.com/products-overview/discovery-insights-portfolio/analysis-and-visualization/qiagen-clc-genomics-workbench/).
+We used a tool for variant calling provided by Qiagen CLC Genomics Workbench (https://digitalinsights.qiagen.com/products-overview/discovery-insights-portfolio/analysis-and-visualization/qiagen-clc-genomics-workbench/) to compare the variant calling results obtained with VarScan 2 to ensure that the latter performs adequately.

 Installation: https://varscan.sourceforge.net/

 OVERALL QUALITY ASSESSMENT OF THE ANALYSIS

-We performed an overall quality assessment of the analysis using the tool MultiQC.
-This tool evaluates all inputs and outputs in the working directory and performs a general summary assessment in the same folder where all folders used in the analysis are located.
+In order to perform an overall assessment of the analysis, the tool MultiQC may be used.
+This tool evaluates all inputs and outputs in the working directory and performs a general quality summary assessment, which is based on the quality of the inputs (.FASTQ files) and on the type of programmes used.
+This tool must be executed in the working directory where all folders used during the running of the pipeline are located.
+This final step is valuable if we want to perform benchmark exercises to compare different inputs or different tools or both.

 Installation: https://github.com/MultiQC/MultiQC